brittyazel/EnhancedRaidFrames/.github/ISSUE_TEMPLATE/feature_request.md

 *A clear and concise description of any alternative solutions or features you've considered, such as supplementing a different mod that contains the feature in question.*

 ## Additional context:
-*Add any other context, screenshots, sketches, etc about the feature request here.
+*Add any other context, screenshots, sketches, etc. about the feature request here.
 A picture is worth 1000 words.*